needle-mirror/com.unity.sentis/Documentation~/do-complex-tensor-operations.md

 To do operations on tensors, follow these steps:

 1. Create an `ITensorAllocator` allocator, which manages a pool of allocated tensors.
-3. Use [`WorkerFactory.CreateOps`](xref:Unity.Sentis.WorkerFactory.CreateOps(Unity.Sentis.BackendType,Unity.Sentis.ITensorAllocator)) to create an `IOps` object with the allocator.
+2. Use [`WorkerFactory.CreateOps`](xref:Unity.Sentis.WorkerFactory.CreateOps(Unity.Sentis.BackendType,Unity.Sentis.ITensorAllocator)) to create an `Ops` object with the allocator.
-4. Use a method of the `IOps` object to do an operation on a tensor.
+3. Use a method of the `Ops` object to do an operation on a tensor.

 The following example uses the `ArgMax` operation. `ArgMax` returns the index of the maximum value in a tensor, for example the prediction with the highest probability in a classification model.